 Have you ever heard that saying?
 It applies to woodworking AND quilting and unfortunately, I didn’t do so when I was sub-cutting my 10½” blocks from my strip set!
 Two of my blocks were the right size, but the third block was 10½” x 10”.
 So… I had to get creative.
 I sewed the end of the strip set back onto that block and then re-cut it to the correct size.
 Hopefully when my applique shapes have been sewn on, and the table runner has been quilted it will hardly be noticeable.

 The versatile rail fence block

 The rail fence block is a super simple block that even a beginner quilter can master (especially when using pre-cut strips) and it can be arranged in multiple ways to make quilts that look much more complex than they really are.
 Here are a few different arrangements that I came up with in EQ7.

-The first example shows a simple two color block.
-The split rail fence arrangement is shown where the first block is aligned with the strips vertical and the next block has the strips horizontal.
+The first example shows a simple two-color block.
+The split rail fence arrangement is shown where the first block is aligned with the strips vertical and the next block has the stripes horizontal.
 The blocks are alternated to create the zig-zag effect as shown.

 By adding more strips to the block, the finished quilt looks more complex.
 With this sample, each block has five strips and the blocks are rotated four different ways to make a secondary design appear.

 Setting the blocks on point gives a totally different look.